rbatis/rbatis.io/docs/README_EN.md

 *  IdType(The id field type corresponding to the struct must be declared)
 *  table_name() Table name (serpentine name corresponding to struct, optional rewrite)
-*  table_fields() Comma-separated string of table fields (all field names corresponding to the struct, optionally overridden)
+*  table_columns() Comma-separated string of table fields (all field names corresponding to the struct, optionally overridden)
 *  format_chain() Field formatting chain (you can format fields such as Pg database string date to timestamp #{date}:: Timestamp, optional override)